Adopt These Habits For a Heart Healthy Lifestyle

 Maintain a Heart-Healthy Diet

 Add a variety of fruits and vegetables, whole grains, and low-fat protein to your diet.
-Vegetables and fruits are good sources of vitamins and minerals.
+Vegetables and fruits are excellent sources of vitamins and minerals.
 They are also rich in dietary fiber and low in calories and they can help reduce stress associated with our fast-paced finance-driven lives.

 Select low-fat dairy products, such as skim or low-fat (1%) milk, yogurt, and cheese.
 You can also add eggs, fish (especially fatty, cold-water ones like salmon), skinless poultry, legumes, soybeans, and soy products.